RodrigoSalAlv/Heroku-Deploy/README.md

 ### Description of the source of data

-### Questions they hope to answer with the data
+### Questions we hope to answer with the data

-*Is it a safe operation?
+- Is it a safe operation?
-*What variables are related to the fraudulent buyer?
+- What variables are related to the fraudulent buyer?
-*In what area do fraudulent customers usually live?
+- In what area do fraudulent customers usually live?
-*What range of charges is most likely to be fraudulent?
+- What range of charges is most likely to be fraudulent?
-*What is the fraudulent buyer likely to buy?
+- What is the fraudulent buyer likely to buy?

+### Provisional machine learning model